ansibleplaybookbundle/kibana-apb/README.md

 * **kibana_memory_limit**: Memory limits to be set to the `kibana` container.
 The half will be assigned to the Elasticsearch heap.
 Default `256Mi`
 * **kibana_pvc_size**: Size of each Persistent Volume Claim that will be defined.
 Default `200Mi` (Only for the persistent plan)
 * **kibana_version**: Dropdown to select the Elasticsearch version to deploy
-* **secure**: Whether to secure or not Kibana using [OpenShift OAuth Proxy](https://github.com/openshift/oauth-proxy) that will allow only authenticated users with access to the Kibana service to access the application.
+* **kibana_secure**: Whether to secure or not Kibana using [OpenShift OAuth Proxy](https://github.com/openshift/oauth-proxy) that will allow only authenticated users with access to the Kibana service to access the application.

 ## Elasticsearch dependency